suzannefox/OxfordDiseaseModeling/README.md

 ![Geographical Spread](outbreak_animation.gif)

 The animation shows why Measles is such a difficult disease to manage.
-The long incubation period (~10 days) and high transmissability mean that there are likely many infections in the population before the first case appears.
+The long incubation period (~10 days) and high transmissability mean that there are likely to be many infections in the population before the first case appears.

 Full report -> Infectious Disease Modelling - Assignment 2 - Fox.pdf